Naitreey/notes-and-knowledge/cs/python/celery.rst

 - ``apply_async(args=None, kwargs=None, task_id=None, producer=None, link=None,
   link_error=None, shadow=None, **options)``.

   * link.
-A signature or A list of signatures to apply as a callback after success execution.
+A single or a list of signatures to apply as a callback after success execution.
 The return value of this task execution is applied to the signature as additional args.

+    The task result keeps track of all subtasks called by the original task.

+    The callbacks are run in parallel tasks, all of which are passed task return value.

+  * link_error.
+A single or a list of signatures to apply as callback after execution failure.
+The callbacks are passed 3 positionals: raw request, exception raised, related traceback.
+The callbacks are called synchronously and sequentially, rather than asynchronously, so that the raw request, exception and traceback objects can be passed to it.

   * argsrepr.
 Hide sensitive information in arguments.